 — a time-limited travel pass for 1 to 7 days.

 The Podorozhnik travel card (on the photo, in English ribwort) is valid both for overground transport modes and for the subway.
 It works as an electronic wallet: you pay for the card 60 rubles, deposit to it some money up to 15.000 rubles and pay when traveling by touching a turnstile in subway or a validator in a bus / trolleybus / tram.
 The card gives you discounts if you use it often.
 At the moment of payment you can see a card balance on a screen of a validator.

 The money deposited on the card is valid for three years from the time of deposit.

-Official site of the card: http://podorozhnik.spb.ru/ (only in Russian)
+Official site of the card: http://podorozhnik.spb.ru/en (in English)

 To recharge the card online: http://ispp.spbmetropoliten.ru/ (only in Russian)

-Travel passes for 1-7 days are available as of January 1, 2017 for unlimited travel on all public transports: bus, trolleybus, tram and subway.
+Travel passes for 1-7 days are available for unlimited travel on all public transports: bus, trolleybus, tram and subway.